 - Occupancy standards limiting the number of people permitted to stay at the Vacation Rental based on the number of bedrooms, and the number of permitted guests that are not staying overnight but visiting. - Licensing regulations include registration with the Department of Revenue, Department of Business and Professional Regulations, and local and county BTRs. - Residency regulations proposed that for all single family and multi-family (up to four (4) attached units) Vacation Rentals, the property owner or responsible party shall reside on property for a minimum of six (6) months of a calendar year.
 This does not preclude the property owner from operating the residence as a Vacation Rental while the responsible party is on-site. - The property owner, or responsible party, shall keep a register of all guests and invitees including the date(s) of their stay.
-Guests need to be verified that they are not listed as a sexual offender/predator on a nation-wide database if the location is within 2,500 feet of a school.
-The Department of Justice offers a free search on their website.
-A map has been provided that illustrate the 2,500 foot buffer around all schools in Wellington (Exhibit A). - If the Vacation Rental has a swimming pool, safety measures that comply with Section 515.27, F.S., shall be in place at the time of, and be maintained while, the property is operating as a Vacation Rental.
+Guests need to be verified that they are not listed as a sexual offender/predator on a nation-wide database if the location is within 2,500 feet of a school, school bus stop, or park.
+All Vacation Rentals shall be required to verify if guests are registered sexual offenders/predators.
+The Department of Justice offers a free search on their website. - If the Vacation Rental has a swimming pool, safety measures that comply with Section 515.27, F.S., shall be in place at the time of, and be maintained while, the property is operating as a Vacation Rental.
 The swimming pool must also comply with the Florida Building Code, which is not part of this request because it is mandated in other sections of the LDR. - Vacation Rentals shall comply with Wellington's Code of Ordinances and LDR, including but not limited to, trash pick-up and storage, noise, parking, pet regulations, advertising, signage, public nuisance regulations and shall obtain approval/consent from any active homeowners association, condominium association, or property owners association, when applicable.
 Trash containers shall be sized and screened properly.
 Parking and signage shall meet the requirements of Article 7 of the LDR.